Micode360/mi-play/README.md

 >Needs more update.
 More stuffs to fix.

 ## Description
-A music website.
+A music web application or website.
 That's Pretty much what it is.

 ## ABOUT
 Miplay is created with html css and vanilla javascript using the ES5 and ES6 syntax.